Akashg1234/Coding-Solution/README.md

 Given the root of a binary tree and an integer targetSum, return all root-to-leaf paths where the sum of the node values in the path equals targetSum.
 Each path should be returned as a list of the node values, not node references.

 A root-to-leaf path is a path starting from the root and ending at any leaf node.
 A leaf is a node with no children.

+## Flatten Binary Tree to Linked List

+Given the root of a binary tree, flatten the tree into a "linked list":

+The "linked list" should use the same TreeNode class where the right child pointer points to the next node in the list and the left child pointer is always null.
+The "linked list" should be in the same order as a pre-order traversal of the binary tree.